arndtale/sMDT_fpga_arndt/Readme.md

 ## Constraint file

 There are two constraint files for this project: b3.xdc and Arty-A7-100-Master.xdc.
-The b3.xdc file corresponds to the Digilent Basys 3 FPGA that we have used previously.
+The b3.xdc file corresponds to the Digilent Basys 3 FPGA that we have used previously (will not be used here).
 The constraint file we want to use, Arty-A7-100-master.xdc, corresponds to the Digilent Arty A7 FPGA.
 Many lines contain comments referncing pins and switches, whose labels can be found both in the comments of this file and labeled on the FPGA board.
 I will outline the most notable parts:

     1. Clock Signal